Sifrisky/Sifrisky/README.md

 but, let me introduce myself...

-- 👩🏻‍🎓 I'm a Process Engineer and I have a master degree in Control Engineering and Process Automation
+- 👩🏻‍🎓 I'm a Process Engineer and I have a master degree in Control Engineering and Process Automation.
+- 💻 I'm a Full Stack Developer (javascript)
 - 🚀 I'm a skydiver girl
 - 🍕 I'm a Pizza lover!
 - 🌱 I’m currently learning everything 🤣